 How to close more deals with the best sales technique I ever learned

-When I was 18 years old, I used to think that selling was all about talking.
+When I was 18 years old, I used to think that selling was all about talking, and I was cold calling prospects relentlessly.

 But one day, a successful sales director in my area showed me a sales technique that was so powerful, it completely blew my mind.